Generic Name: ibuprofen

 IBU Tablets are also indicated for the treatment of primary dysmenorrhea.

 Controlled clinical trials to establish the safety and effectiveness of IBU Tablets in children have not been conducted.

 IBU Tablets are contraindicated in patients with known hypersensitivityto ibuprofen.

 IBU Tablets should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin orother NSAIDs.
 Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS, Anaphylactoid Reactions, and PRECAUTIONS, Preexisting Asthma).

-IBU Tablets are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery(see WARNINGS).
+IBU Tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery(see WARNINGS).

 CARDIOVASCULAR EFFECTSCardiovascular Thrombotic Events